 Location, location, location.

 Has one of the hens got a beautiful living room with space for the whole crew?
 Perfect, ask her if she’ll consider hosting.
-If not, there are plenty of incredible homes to rent – our Patchwork newlywed Ismay went here and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.
+If not, there are plenty of incredible homes to rent – our Patchwork newlywed Ismay went here for her hen party and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.

 Whether it’s chilled out songs for when you’re sitting around chatting, or 90’s hits for when you want to start choreographing dance routines, there are few things as important as the music.
-Get everyone to suggest some favourites, then you can put together the ultimate hen do playlist.
+Get everyone to suggest some favourites, then you can put together the ultimate hen party playlist.

-If you get them right, games can be one of the most hilarious parts of a hen do.
+If you get them right, games can be one of the most hilarious parts of a hen party.
 Of course you can play the classics like Mr & Mrs, or do a quiz about the bride.
 But one of our favourites is a dice game, where you make your own rules.
 Create a funny rule for every number on a dice, ie. if you roll a 2 you have to pretend to be the bride/take a drink/speak in a different accent until your next turn.
 Draw out a big board with the rules, so you don’t have to try and remember them after a couple of proseccos.
 Trust us, hilarity will ensue.